h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 ---

 One of the fundamental aspects of the [lighting network](https://en.wikipedia.org/wiki/Lightning_Network) protocol is how payment channels are established and utilized to transfer funds.
+Just like TCP connection, payment channel is virtual in the sense that it is achieved by carefully designed
-In this post, different types of transactions used within the channel are discussed in details, with graphs illustrating how they could be updated in different scenarios using smart contracts.
+[smart contracts](https://en.wikipedia.org/wiki/Smart_contract) which gives user the illusion that there exists a channel.
+In this post, the smart contracts expressed in Bitcoin script in different types of transactions within the lightning payment channel are discussed in details, with graphs illustrating their potential behaviors under different scenarios.

 ### Funding Transaction